 “Think carefully, Scott.”
 Gideon cautioned him sternly.
 “Till now you’ve had no part in this.
 Your pa left you here in the village.
 You were not involved in their deaths.
 But locking me behind those bars will change everything.”

-“Listen to him, Scott,” Watkins in treated.
+“Listen to him, Scott,” Watkins entreated.
 “Put the gun away.”
-He turned, and for a moment he went quiet staring out through the window.
+He turned, and for a moment, he went quiet, staring out through the window.
 Then he sighed.
 “Think about your sister.
 What will Mary Loo do if you and your pa end up in the state penitentiary?
 She can’t run the family business by herself.
 By the time you get out,” he cleared his throat and settled back down in his well-worn, wooden armed chair, “— that’s if they don’t hang you — some young drifter would have married her and run off with your family’s money.
 That’s not something I’d like to see.”

 “You know I can’t go against my pa.
 Family is family, Ben.
 Wait and see, my pa will find a way through this.
 He always does.”

 “Not this time,” Gideon husked, and the office door swung open.
 A young woman stepped forcibly into the office.
-She wore a white gathered laced blouse buttoned down the front; the braided buckskin skirt opened with each step and there was a glimpse of smooth white flesh above her high leather riding boots.
-Gideon’s jaw dropped to his chest for she was the spitting image of his wife Glenda; the color and length of the hair, the shade of her eyes, the slender build, and the clear outlines of her cheekbones that flowed beneath her snow-white skin curving smoothly round to a small but turned up nose.
+She wore a white gathered laced blouse buttoned down the front; the braided buckskin skirt opened with each step, and there was a glimpse of smooth white flesh above her high leather riding boots.
+Gideon’s jaw dropped to his chest for she was the spitting image of his wife Glenda; the color and length of the hair, the shade of her eyes, the slender build, and the clear outlines of her cheekbones that flowed beneath her snow-white skin.

 Her left arm was supported by a clean, white linen sling that hung from a simple granny-knot tied at the back of her neck.
 She adjusted the linen cloth at the elbow as she moved.
 “What is going on here, Scott?” she demanded.
 “Jackson tells me pa was involved in the killings of Theo and Beth Evans.”